kukuu/Microservice-NodeJS/microservices/README.md

 # Why expressjs-microservice boilerplate?
-Easy to use opinionated ExpressJS based micro-service boilerplate.
-This boilerplate provides a solid pattern that developers can use to scaffold and start devleop a ExpressJS (NodeJS) based microservice within seconds.
-The boilerplate demonstrates several key design patterns that include:
+This work provides a solid pattern used to scaffold and provide RAD for devleoping an ExpressJS (NodeJS) based microservice.
+It demonstrates several key design patterns that include:

 - Creating complex routes with route nesting
 - Use of most popular tools that are must have for any NodeJS based API project.